w3mg/duckrails/README.md

 * Execute <code>RAILS_ENV=production rake db:setup</code> to setup the database.
 * Execute <code>bundle exec rails s -e production</code> to start the application on the default port.

+## Database configuration

+The application is by default configured to use MySQL.
+If you want to use another configuration, update the <code>config/database.yml</code> accordingly to match your setup.

 ### Usage tutorial